CalculatorsNIC2026/27

 How much National Insurance will I pay on £30,000?

 On a £30,000 salary you pay nothing on the first £12,570 and 8% on the remaining £17,430, which is £1,394 of National Insurance for the year.
-It sits on top of your Income Tax, and the two together give your take-home pay.
+It sits on top of your Income Tax, which you can check with our income tax calculator, and the two together give your take-home pay.
+If you are repaying a student loan, that comes off as well; see how student loan deductions on your payslip work.

 Do company directors pay National Insurance?